 A sustainable state governed by the rule of law also forms the foundation for sustainable development.
 The Ministry of Justice’s Vision for Sustainable Development for 2030 (in Finnish) is ‘a democratic state governed by the rule of law, with respect for fundamental and human rights and sustainable judicial administration’.

 The Ministry of Justice is committed to promoting international and EU cooperation for the implementation of the rule of law.
-This work is guided by the Ministry of Justice’s Strategy for International and EU Activities and the Action Plan for the 2019–2023 Parliamentary Term.
+This work is guided by the Ministry of Justice’s Policy for International and EU Activities and the Action Plan for the 2019–2023 Parliamentary Term.
 The Ministry of Justice supports the strengthening of the EU’s rule of law instruments and the favourable development of the rule of law, especially in the areas neighbouring Finland and the EU.
 The Ministry’s international and EU activities focus on promoting fundamental rights and democracy in order to strengthen the shared values.
 The Ministry of Justice also invests in multilateral international cooperation and judicial cooperation in the EU.